-Designed to prepare students as "triple threats", this interdisciplinary B.F.A. in Musical Theatre, jointly sponsored by the Department of Theatre and Dance and the Department of Music, offers a four-year sequence of courses in acting, voice, music and dance.
-Musical Theatre majors take courses in music theory, keyboard, musical theatre, private voice study, and extensive training in jazz, tap, modern, ballet and musical theatre dance, dancing every day.
-But they also take courses with the Acting majors, including diction and dialects, movement (Alexander and Feldenkrais), voice for stage (Fitzmaurice), scenework, and styles including Shakespeare.
-They also may take Acting for TV/Film.
-Coursework is augmented with a wide variety of public performances.
-Musical Theatre majors audition for all mainstage productions, not just musicals.
-Additional performance opportunities exist in directing workshops and various vocal ensembles.
-Students are expected to participate each term in music ensembles and mainstage theatre productions, and all students are evaluated annually and must meet professional standards to complete the B.F.A. program.
+Designed to prepare students as "triple threats", our interdisciplinary BFA in Musical Theatre degree program offers a four-year sequence of courses in acting, voice, music and dance.
+Musical Theatre majors take courses in music theory, keyboard, musical theatre, private voice study, and extensive training in jazz, tap, modern, ballet and musical theatre dance.
+They also take courses with the BFA Acting majors, including diction and dialects, movement (Alexander and Feldenkrais), voice for stage (Fitzmaurice), scenework, acting for TV/film and styles including Shakespeare.

-The senior year is highlighted by a ten-week internship with a professional casting director in New York City.
+The senior year is highlighted by a ten-week internship centered around the students' interest.
+Many take an internship with a professional casting director in New York City while others choose agents, directors and choreographers in Chicago, NYC or LA.
+Otterbein has relationships built with inductry leaders in NYC that include, Telsey + Co, Jay Binder, Tara Rubin, Jim Carnahan (Roundabout Theatre), Michael Cassara Casting, Law & Order SVU, among others.
 Students function as readers for professional auditions, meet agents, directors and producers, and begin the process of networking with people in the profession.
-Musical Theatre majors are eligible to participate in the Senior Showcase, produced in New York City for agents and casting directors in March.
+Acting majors are also eligible to participate in the Senior Showcase, produced in New York City for agents and casting directors in March.

 BFA Musical Theatre with a Concentration in Dance

-The interdisciplinary B.F.A. in Musical Theatre with a Concentration in Dance offers students the chance to train as "triple threats", by increasing their dance skills while studying acting, voice, music and theatre.
+The interdisciplinary BFA in Musical Theatre with a Concentration in Dance offers students the chance to increase their dance skills while studying acting, voice, music and theatre.